Chart Color Schemes

 Warwick Farm has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 20 projects likely to affect the region.
+AreaSearch has identified 20 projects that could affect this region.
 Notable initiatives include Liverpool Health and Academic Precinct, Liverpool Civic Place, Liverpool Innovation Precinct, and Light Horse Park Redevelopment.
-The following list details projects most relevant to the area.
+The following details projects expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.